Fiction and nonfiction editing

 • Ensure no new errors were accidentally introduced

-I strongly recommend a professional proofread even after going through the Collaborative Second Round.
+I strongly recommend having your manuscript proofread even after going through Round 2.
 A proofreader provides a fresh set of eyes and serves as the last line of defense before your work goes out into the world.

 Frequently Asked Questions